+All Empire College School of Law classes are held at 3035 Cleveland Avenue, Santa Rosa, California.
 Since April 2020, Empire College School of Law's educational delivery has been conducted via synchronous distance education using the Zoom platform.
-Both the Committee of Bar Examiners of the State Bar of California and the Accrediting Council for Independent Colleges and Schools (ACICS) have approved this temporary change in delivery.
-Empire College has also submitted a Distance Education Application to ACICS to offer Master of Legal Studies classes via distance education after December 31, 2020.
+Both the Committee of Bar Examiners of the State Bar of California and the Accrediting Council for Independent Colleges and Schools (ACICS) have approved this change in delivery.
+8